 As a result of climate change, deforestation, livestock overgrazing, and intensive agriculture, once-arable land is now rapidly becoming dry and fallow, susceptible to heavy erosion and, consequently, dust storms.
 This process is called desertification.
 According to the Food and Agriculture Organization (FAO), desertification occurs in over 30% of China's territory and affects the lives of 400 million people.

 In Tongliao Municipality, Inner Mongolia, this lethal combination of the climate change and land exploitation has resulted in expanding desertification at an astonishing rate.
-Sandstorms strike Inner Mongolia and the surrounding areas each spring, destroying local homes and forcing people to flee their native land.
+Sandstorms strike Inner Mongolia and the surrounding areas each spring, destroying local infrastructures and affecting people's life.
 This project aims to reforest the area in order to revitalize the land and block the sandstorms.

 With input from both local forestry staff and experts from the Oregon State University Forestry Department, MTP chose four plant species that are well-adapted for local environmental conditions.

 Adapts to local soil and climate and absorbs large amounts of carbon dioxide.